This easy potato skin appetizer is loaded with bacon & cheese and crusted with parmesan, making it the best potato skins ever!

-- Once baked and cooled, cut each potato in half and scoop out the insides (tip: use a cookie scoop), leaving about 1/4 inch shell of potato inside for support.
+SCOOP.
+Once baked and cooled, cut each potato in half and scoop out the insides (tip: use a cookie scoop), leaving about ¼ inch shell of potato inside for support.
 (Don’t throw away that potato pulp you scooped out—use it for dinner later!
 Add some milk, butter, and salt for some quick mashed potatoes, or use it for our favorite Baked Potato Soup!)

-If you’re a fan of loaded baked potatoes, you can try loading up your potato skins too.
+If you’re a fan of twice baked potatoes, you can try loading up your potato skins too.
 You’re already halfway there with the cheese and bacon!
-Add some green onions or chives, and a dollop of sour cream or greek yogurt to really kick it up a notch.
+Add some:

-What are the best potatoes for potato skins?
-I think russets are the best, because they’re so soft and starchy.
+Russet potatoes are the best for potato skins, because they’re so soft and starchy.
 I know some people like to use red potatoes for a different flavor.
 If you like sweet potatoes, you should try our Sweet Potato Skins!
 Regardless of the type, try and use potatoes that are small to medium in size.

-How long will potato skins last in the refrigerator?
-If you have leftovers (chances are you’ll only have a few 😉 ), you can keep them in a container in the fridge for 3-5 days.
-The best way to reheat these leftovers is to brush on a tiny bit of melted butter, and place them back in the oven at 400° until they’re warmed through.
+STORE in a container in the fridge for 3-5 days.
+The best way to REHEAT leftovers is to brush on a tiny bit of melted butter, and place them back in the oven at 400° until they’re warmed through.
 Or, microwave them for a minute or two until warmed through.

-How to make potato skins in advance: Life is busy, and when you’re getting ready for a big party, it’s even bigger.
-The good news is you can actually make this potato skin appetizer in advance, freeze, and bake the day of the party!
+Life is busy, and when you’re getting ready for a big party, it’s even bigger.
+The good news is you can actually make this potato skin appetizer in advance, FREEZE, and bake the day of the party!
 Bake, cool, and scoop out the potatoes like normal.
 Add the cheese and bacon bits, and put the baking sheet right into the freezer.
 Once they’re frozen, transfer to another container until you need them.